 This is by no means the oldest, biggest, or most historic of Taiwan temples, but it is certainly one of the most unique which is why it deserves its place on this list.
 Also known as just Ding Shan Temple, this place of worship is a work of art that has been constructed almost entirely from seashells and coral, making it a favorite for travelers who have a penchant for the ocean.
 It’s located in the northern tip of Taiwan, above Taipei and near the Sanzhi district, just 20-30 minutes from other ocean worthy destinations such as Laomei Green Reef, Fuguijiao Lighthouse, and Baishawan Beach.
 That means you can enjoy a thematic experience after your spiritual awakening at the sea-kissed temple.
 Note to beach combers, save the shell and coral picking for when you hit the nearby beach!

 Even with just five temples to add to your itinerary, checking them off of your “to do” list if you’re not that familiar with Taiwan can be a challenge.
 However, when you partner up with a local guide they will take the guess work out of the equation so that you can soak up the spiritual experiences without distraction.
-Download the app, and feel free to message us on Facebook with any questions you may have along the way.
+Book the tour, and feel free to message us on Facebook with any questions you may have along the way.